CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 const opts = {
   'walletType': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: [Custodial Wallets](https://manuals.cobo.com/en/portal/custodial-wallets/introduction)  - `MPC`: [MPC Wallets](https://manuals.cobo.com/en/portal/mpc-wallets/introduction)  - `SmartContract`: [Smart Contract Wallets](https://manuals.cobo.com/en/portal/smart-contract-wallets/introduction)  - `Exchange`: [Exchange Wallets](https://manuals.cobo.com/en/portal/exchange-wallets/introduction)
   'walletSubtype': new CoboWaas2JsApi.WalletSubtype(), // WalletSubtype | The wallet subtype.  - `Asset`: Custodial Wallets (Asset Wallets)  - `Web3`: Custodial Wallets (Web3 Wallets)  - `Main`: Exchange Wallets (Main Account)  - `Sub`: Exchange Wallets (Sub Account)  - `Org-Controlled`: MPC Wallets (Organization-Controlled Wallets)  - `User-Controlled`: MPC Wallets (User-Controlled Wallets)  - `Safe{Wallet}`: Smart Contract Wallets (Safe{Wallet})
   'projectId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The project ID, which you can retrieve by calling [List all projects](/v2/api-references/wallets--mpc-wallets/list-all-projects).
+This parameter is applicable to MPC Wallets only.
   'vaultId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The MPC vault ID.
 This parameter is applicable to MPC Wallets only.
   'limit': 10, // Number | The maximum number of objects to return.
-The default value range is [1, 50] and can be set endpoint specified.
+For most operations, the value range is [1, 50].
-  'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID which serves as a cursor for pagination.
-For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the specified ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
-You can set this parameter to the value of `pagination.after` in the response of the previous request.
-If you set both `after` or `before`, only the setting of `before` will take effect.
-If the `before` and `after` are both set to empty, the first slice is returned.
-If the `before` is set to `infinity`, the last slice is returned.
+  'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID that serves as a starting point for retrieving data in reverse chronological order.
+For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
+You can set this parameter to the value of `pagination.before` in the response of the previous request.  - If you set both `after` and `before`, a exception will triggerd.  - If you leave both `before` and `after` empty, the first page of data is returned.  - If you set `before` to `infinity`, the last page of data is returned.
-  'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID which serves as a cursor for pagination.
-For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the specified ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
-You can set this parameter to the value of `pagination.before` in the response of the previous request.
-If you set both `after` or `before`, only the setting of `before` will take effect.
+  'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID that acts as a starting point for retrieving data in chronological order.
+For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
+You can set this parameter to the value of `pagination.after` in the response of the previous request.  - If you set both `after` and `before`, a exception will triggerd.  - If you leave both `before` and `after` empty, the first page of data is returned.
 };
 apiInstance.listWallets(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);